hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 ## 💼 Business Implications

 The analysis suggests that optimizing for transaction volume alone is insufficient.
-Effective revenue growth requires a combined focus on two dimensions: user retention, where returning users demonstrate stronger engagement through repeated purchases and increasing retention directly improves revenue efficiency, and high-value pricing strategy, where revenue is disproportionately driven by high-priced items and encouraging purchases in higher price segments is critical.
+Effective revenue growth requires a combined focus on user retention and high-value pricing strategy.

+Returning users demonstrate stronger engagement through repeated purchases, while revenue is disproportionately driven by high-priced items.
+Together, these findings indicate that the most impactful growth strategy lies in encouraging high-value purchases among returning users.

+This also suggests that strategies focused solely on increasing transaction volume may be less effective than those targeting high-value users and purchases.

 ## 🚀 Actionable Strategy